 (c) Except in those instances in which an Institution is legally required to collect a social security number, an individual shall not be required to disclose all or part of his or her social security number, nor shall the individual be denied access to the services at issue if the individual refuses to disclose his or her social security number.
 An individual, however, may volunteer his or her social security number.
 An Institution’s request that an individual provide his or her social security number for verification of the individual's identity where the social security number has already been disclosed does not constitute a disclosure for purposes of this Standard.
-The links include examples of Federal laws and State laws that require the collection or use of social security numbers.
 Questions about whether a particular use is required by law should be directed to the local Information Security Officer who will consult with the Office of General Counsel with respect to the interpretation of law.

 (d) An Institution may, but is not required to, designate only selected offices and positions as authorized to request that an individual disclose his or her social security number.